paulyc/tetrabiblos/README.md

 # tetrabiblos
-Solilunar calendar based on astronomical observations.
+Lunisolar calendar based solely on astronomical observations.
 Most resembles the [Solar Hijri Calendar](https://en.wikipedia.org/wiki/Solar_Hijri_calendar) out of all still currently in use, but adds an additional cycle of undefined length but estimated to be somewhere around 22000-27000 solar years, based on the precession of the equinoxes, but unknown precisely due to random chaotic